Review

 Avoid If

-• Don't buy the Jr. Tyette for a boy whose studio requires oxford tap shoes.
-The Jr. Tyette is a strap buckle style, appropriate when a boy or teacher prefers it, but it is not the default oxford/lace-up that most boys' tap requirements describe.
+• Don't buy the Jr. Tyette or the velcro Essential Tap for a boy whose studio requires oxford tap shoes.
+The Jr. Tyette closes with a ribbon tie and the Essential Tap with a velcro strap, both fine when a boy or teacher prefers them, but neither is the lace-up oxford that most boys' tap requirements describe.
+The oxford on Capezio's children's page is the Downtown.

 • Don't order pink ballet slippers for boys.
 The Capezio Daisy comes in Ballet Pink, White, and Black.
 Boys' programs specify white or black.
 Ballet Pink is the girls' default and is visually wrong in a boys' class line.